joshuk/joshee-jekyll/_work/josh.ee.md

 <h4>Without Javascript</h4>

-When you load the site the <body> has the class _default_ applied to it.
+When you load the site the &lt;body&gt; has the class _default_ applied to it.
 This class defines all the aforementioned variables as the light scheme at first, however this is overwritten with the dark scheme's colours if the _prefers-color-scheme_ media query is set to _dark_.

 This works pretty great in terms of it keeping the colour scheme that the user has set on their system, but makes it impossible (or at least a massive ball ache) to switch from one scheme to another.